 The French Mediterranean coast features a great diversity of lagoons characterized by different hydro-climatic contexts (e.g. temperature, wind, rainfall).
 Some of these lagoons are under the influence of large watersheds (up to 1 500 km²) while others are connected to more restricted basins that may be 300 times smaller (ca. 5 km²).
 These lagoons also present variable connections to the sea, with both natural vs man-made channels, and continuous vs temporary channels.
 Human land-use in this region is particularly high, associated to both urban and agricultural development (Derolez et al., 2019).
 Most lagoons in continental France are located near large cities like Narbonne or Montpellier and/or in areas intensively cultivated for wine, vegetables and cereals (CORINE Land Cover, 2018) whereas the Corsican lagoons of Palo, Urbino and Diana are relatively preserved from direct urban pressures.
 Differently, the Corsican lagoon of Biguglia is located just south of the urban hub of Bastia and in a growing agricultural plain (CORINE Land Cover, 2018; Pasqualini et al., 2017).
 Overall, French Mediterranean lagoons face various degrees of anthropogenic pressures.

 A total of 29 nanotidal (tide < 0.5 m) coastal lagoons located in the Gulf of Lion (north-west Mediterranean Sea) and along the east coast of Corsica were selected for this study and sampled across 41 stations (between one and three in each lagoon) (Figure 1).
-The sampling was carried out in 2006 or 2009 during the “Réseau de Suivi Lagunaire” and WFD campaigns.
+The sampling was carried out once a time in 2006 or 2009 (depending on the station) during the “Réseau de Suivi Lagunaire” and WFD campaigns.
 Infaunal benthic macroinvertebrates were sampled in May, except four lagoons sampled at the end of April (La Marette, Ponant, Berre and Vaine) and one lagoon at the end of June (Bolmon).
 The studied lagoons encompass a wide range of hydro-morphological characteristics in terms of surface, depth and connection to the sea (Table 1) with the lagoon-sea connection level expressed as weak, moderate or strong depending on the differences in salinity variations between the lagoon and a neighboring marine station (Derolez et al., 2012).
 Lagoon surfaces vary from 1 km2 (Campignol) to 133 km2 (Berre) (Menu et al., 2019) and station depth is comprised between 0.1 m (La Palme south station) and 9.5 m (Urbino) with most stations less than 3 m deep (Table 1).